vadimv/server-components/README.md

     ...
     static class State { final int counter; State(int counter) { this.counter = counter; } }
 ```
-An event handler's code usually sets a new application's state snapshot by invoking one of overloaded ``UseState<S>.accept()`` methods
+An event handler's code usually sets a new application's state snapshot, calling one of the overloaded ``UseState<S>.accept()`` methods on the application state accessor.

-on the accessor, provided as a component's ``render()`` method's argument.
-A new set state triggers re-rendering the page on the server and updating the page with the result virtual DOM diff commands.
+A new set state snapshot triggers the following sequence of actions:
+- the page's virtual DOM re-rendered on the server
+- the difference between the current and the previous DOM trees is calculated
+- the diff commands sent to the browser
+- the page's JavaScript program updates the presentation

 The event handler's ``EventContext`` class parameter has a number of utility methods.

 One of these methods allows access to client-side document elements properties values by elements references.

 ```java